 Early History of the Holbyck family

 This web page shows only a small excerpt of our Holbyck research.
-Another 135 words (10 lines of text) covering the years 1551, 1527, 1534, 1535 and 1536 are included under the topic Early Holbyck History in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) covering the years 1551, 1527, 1534, 1535 and 1536 are included under the topic Early Holbyck History in all our PDF Extended History products and printed products wherever possible.

 Holbyck Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Holbyck has been recorded under many different variations, including Holbeck, Holbech, Holbech, Holbeche, Holbeame and others.

 Early Notables of the Holbyck family (pre 1700)

 Another 44 words (3 lines of text) are included under the topic Early Holbyck Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Holbyck family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Holbyck or a variant listed above: William Holbeck, who arrived on the "Mayflower" at Plymouth Massachusetts in 1620; Mr. Holbeck arrived in Philadelphia in 1796.